dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

-    enemy's destination. if you place yourself at the point, you are going to be targeted and thus, the next questions: from which angle is the attack going to present itself and which paths lead to each angle of attack
+    enemy's destination. if you place yourself at the point, you are going to be targeted and thus, the next questions: from which angle is the attack going to present itself and which paths lead to each angle of attack.
   - if your personal goal for the season is to increase DPS for a high-damage, non-support character, get yourself on the point and wait. when there's no enemies approaching, navigate the